brasileric/silverstripe-openweathermap/README.md

 # SilverStripe OpenWeatherMap #

 Adds a simple 1 to 5 day weather forecast to your SilverStripe website with data from the free version of OpenWeatherMap (https://openweathermap.org/).
 This free version gives only a 5 day/3 hours forecast, but this module turns the collected date into a 1 to 5 day full day forecast.
-At the moment it's just a simple forecast with en weather icon and the minimum and maximum temperature.
+At the moment it's just a simple forecast with a weather icon and the minimum and maximum temperature.

 ### Requirements ###